Bell Pepper Production in the Philippines: 10 Things To Know

 Nature of damage: Thrips attack the upper and lower side of the leaves by sucking the sap.
 Areas near the mid-vein are brown and dried up.
 The major damage occurs on the undersides of new or old leaves.

-Pest Management: Use of chemical is still the most effective method of control
+Pest Management: The use of chemical is still the most effective method of pest control.

 Aphids (Aphids gossypil)

-Nature of Damage: Young and adults feed on underside of leaves by sucking the sap.
-Leaves becomes distorted, stunted and often curled under.
+Nature of Damage: Young and adults feed on the underside of leaves by sucking the sap.
+Leaves become distorted, stunted, and often curled under.
 The upper leaf surface is sticky and has a black moldy growth.